eliasbaumann/BERT_stock_forecasting/README.md

 Hiew, Joshua & Huang, Xin & Mou, Hao & Li, Duan & Wu, Qi & Xu, Yabo.
 (2019).
 [BERT-based Financial Sentiment Index and LSTM-based Stock Return Predictability](https://arxiv.org/pdf/1906.09024.pdf).

 You may use this repository as a foundation to develop alternative approaches and additional functionalities.
+To run this code, execute run.py or edit the file to configure it to your liking.
+I recommend using a code editor such as Visual Studio Code with the python plugin or any other python capable editor to work on this project.
+The application also requires a Dataset which is not public and will have to be requested if you work on this topic as your master thesis.

 ### Other than work by Manuel Tonneau, this repository uses data from: